Alfred A. Thorne: Advocate for educational access

 After graduation from Durham, A. A. Thorne moved to British Guiana, where in September 1894 he founded British Guiana's first co-educational private grammar school, that provided equal access to qualified students, regardless of background.
 The school provided girls and boys from middle and working-class families in the British colony the opportunity to gain access to the same level of education that had previously been reserved only for descendants of the 'plantocracy' - former slave-owning families - and the colonial elites.
-Over time the performance of Thorne's Middle School students, in national tests, was similar to that achieved by the private British-run schools, such as the Queen's College (a boys only school) and Bishops' High School (girls only).
+Over time the performance of Thorne's Middle School students, in national tests, was similar to that achieved by the private British-run schools, such as the Queen's College (a boys only school) and Bishops' High School, which was a girls only school.

 A. A. Thorne oversaw the development of this school as headmaster for many years, recruiting teachers from across the country.
 Thorne established a needs-based financial aid system for all students, which he financed, enrolling both boys and girls from underprivileged working class and moderate income families with access to tuition at reduced cost.
 Fees per term were G$5 to G$12, compared to G$17 at Queen's.
-He created educational access to girls and minorities, well before gender and other civil rights were protected by anti-discrimination laws.
+He created educational access to girls and minorities, many decades before gender and other civil rights were protected by anti-discrimination laws.

-Thorne's school became renowned for the education it provided.
-As a result, Thorne's school also began attracting student applications from higher income families, and Queen's College recognized the Middle School as a competition for the most talented students in the country.
-Ultimately, the trustees of Queen's College and Bishop's High School, under pressure from government oversight, sought to merge Thorne's school with their institutions, in exchange for the commitment from Queen's College and Bishop's High School to revise their admissions policies.
-This would allow all academically qualified applicants from lower income groups, previously excluded from admission, to have access to these elite schools, regardless of their background.
-The result was that subsequent generations of students across Guyana from working-class families and minority backgrounds have since been able to attend Queen's College.
+Thorne's Middle School became renowned for the education it provided its students.
+As a result, the school began attracting student applications from high income families, successfully competing with Queen's College for some of the most talented students in the country.
+Ultimately, the trustees of Queen's College and Bishop's High School, under pressure from government oversight, sought to learn from and merge their institutions with Thorne's Middle School, in exchange for the commitment from Queen's College and Bishop's High School to revise their admissions policies.
+This allowed all academically qualified applicants from lower income groups, previously excluded from admission, to have access to these elite schools, regardless of their background.
+Subsequent generations of students across Guyana from working-class families and minority backgrounds have since attended Queen's College.

-Thorne was instrumental in raising education standards across British Guiana, by uplifting scholarship examination requirements, from local derived standards, to those used elsewhere in the British Empire.
-He introduced the College of Preceptors examinations to British Guiana, to set new standards and qualifications for secondary school teachers.
+Thorne was instrumental in raising education standards and academic performance results across British Guiana by uplifting scholarship examination requirements from locally-derived standards to those used elsewhere in the British Empire.
+Among other things, he introduced the College of Preceptors examinations to British Guiana, establishing new standards and qualifications for secondary school teachers.